seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 **The Target:** `src/components/viewer/PdfPageCanvas.tsx`

-**The Concept:** This is where pixels finally hit the screen.
-Two tricky ideas need explaining before the code:
+**The Concept:** this is where pixels finally hit the screen.
+Two tricky ideas need explaining first.

-1. **`devicePixelRatio`**: Your screen has a certain number of *actual* physical pixels, but CSS/browser layout talks in "CSS pixels," which on high-density ("Retina"/4K) screens represent *multiple* physical pixels each. `window.devicePixelRatio` tells us that multiplier (commonly 1, 2, or 3).
-If we render our PDF bitmap at only 1x resolution but display it on a 2x screen, text looks blurry — like stretching a small photo to fill a big frame.
-So we ask the worker to render at `scale * devicePixelRatio` real pixels, then use CSS to display it back down at the correct on-screen size, giving us crisp, sharp text.
+**devicePixelRatio:** your screen has a certain number of actual physical pixels, but CSS/browser layout talks in "CSS pixels," which on high-density (Retina/4K) screens represent multiple physical pixels each. `window.devicePixelRatio` tells us that multiplier (commonly 1, 2, or 3).
+If we render our PDF bitmap at only 1x resolution but display it on a 2x screen, text looks blurry, like stretching a small photo to fill a big frame.
+So we ask the worker to render at scale × devicePixelRatio real pixels, then use CSS to display it back down at the correct on-screen size, giving us crisp, sharp text.

-2. **Canvas arrays for scroll-heavy layouts**: rather than one giant canvas for an entire multi-page document (which would be enormous and slow to redraw), we render one `<canvas>` element *per page*, and only actually render (fill with pixels) the pages that are near the visible scroll position, using a technique called **windowing** or **lazy rendering**.
-Think of it like a photo album where you only actually develop the photos on the pages you're currently looking at, plus a couple pages ahead/behind — not the entire 300-page album at once.
+**Canvas arrays for scroll-heavy layouts:** rather than one giant canvas for an entire multi-page document (which would be enormous and slow to redraw), we render one canvas element per page.
+Each page component manages its own render lifecycle independently.

-For this Part, we'll build the single-page canvas component and a basic multi-page container that renders every page's canvas element up front, but only triggers the actual worker `renderPage` call when a page scrolls near the viewport (using the browser's built-in `IntersectionObserver` API — a tool that tells you when an element enters or leaves the visible screen area).

 **The Implementation:**